 |SEP IRA||Solo 401(k)||SEP IRA||Solo 401(k)|

-In some circumstances another option called a Simple IRA might be a better choice.
-Stay tuned for an upcoming blog article which will focus on Simple IRA’s.
+In some circumstances, another option called a Simple IRA might be a better choice.

 *Net Business Profit is the total revenue of the business minus all expenses reported on Schedule C, C-EZ or K-1

-For more information, please check with your tax preparer and/or see:
+For more information and the latest contribution limits, please check with your tax preparer and/or see: